CarolinaUlla/delilah-resto/README.md

-# delilah-resto es una API para realizar y adminsitrar pedidos.
+# delilah-resto  is an API for placing and managing orders.

-Recursos y tecnologias utilizados:
+Resources and technologies used:
 - Node Js
 - Express
 - Body-parser